NCIP/gdc-docs/docs/Encyclopedia/Under_Development/FM-AD.md

 ## Overview ##

 The Foundation Medicine Adult Dataset project was initially harmonized and imported into the Genomic Data Commons with Data Release 9.0 [1].
-This project includes data from 18,004 patients, which was produced using the FoundationOne® genomic profiling assay.
+This project includes data from 18,004 patients, which was produced using the FoundationOne genomic profiling assay.

 ## Data